 We love science and research because it confirms the use of skin to skin practices, nurturing touch and massage to enhance the physical and emotional wellbeing of parents and babies.
 Studies have repeatedly shown that responsive parenting and attachment is the key to the emotional wellbeing of children.
 When we teach infant massage, we teach love, compassion, empathy and understanding to create positive early experiences for children and secure loving relationships.
 This has an effect on the child, the parent and society as a whole.
+We use science, research & cultural practice to info our Nurture Manifesto which covers the aims and objectives of what we do and is embedded into all our training, courses and campaigns.

 The practice of infant massage provides the opportunity for parents to tune into their babies, communicate love and security and read their cues.
 It enables the crucial process of bonding and an infant’s understanding of action/reaction and the foundations of empathy.
 It also helps the activation of the serve-and-return wiring in the brain, provide the basis of healthy brain architecture: particularly in relation to life-long mental well-being, empathy, emotional regulation, and cognitive skills (Feldman, Rosenthal & Eidelman, 2014; National Scientific Council on the Developing Child, 2004; World Health Organisation, 2004).